djm56/Maintenance-And-Development-Plugin/README.md

 * **Donovan Maidens** - *Initial work* - [WPZA](https://wpza.co.za)

+The Maintenance and Development plugin is maintained by [WPZA](https://wpza.co.za).
+[WPZA](https://wpza.co.za) specializes is hosting and maintaining WordPress Websites.

 See also the list of [contributors](https://github.com/djm56/Maintenance-And-Development-Plugin/graphs/contributors) who participated in this project.

 ## License